 More exactly, the consistency of the two descriptions discussed above requires that $\Pm \rho^{re}_{\R}(t) \Pnn \doteq 0$ for $\mu \ne \nu$.
 Here, $A\doteq B$ means $|A-B|\le \epsilon_x$ (or $\| A-B \| \le \epsilon_x$, or the like), where $\epsilon_x \ge 0$ is a small quantity such that its difference from zero generates no effect that may be tested by experiments.
 Thus, from the viewpoint of experimental test, $A \doteq B$ is effectively equivalent to $A=B$ \cite{footnote-small-e}.

-Next, we discuss the requirement of initial-state independence.
-We should be careful here, since due to the time-reversal symmetry of Schr\"{o}dinger equation one can not expect that decoherence may happen within a finite time period for all initial conditions.
-In fact, each vector $|\Psi\ra $ in the Hilbert space has a time-reversal vector, which we denote by $|\ww \Psi\ra $; if off-diagonal elements of the reduced density matrix of the system $\R$ decrease when the state vector evolves from $|\Psi_0\ra $ into $|\Phi\ra $ within a time period $T$, it may happen that off-diagonal elements of the reduced density matrix increase within a time period $T$ when $|\ww \Phi\ra $ is taken as the initial vector.

-Therefore, we can not require an absolute initial-vector independence of the R-observable.
-Since increasing of off-diagonal elements of the reduced density matrix is usually due to some coherence possessed by the initial vector, in order to determine R-observable, we may consider initial uncorrelated states, which are described by direct products of vectors in the Hilbert spaces of $\R$ and $\E$, respectively, namely, $|\Psi(0)\ra =|\psi^{\R}_0\ra |\phi^{\E}_0\ra$ with $|\psi^{\R}_0\ra \in \HH_{\R}$ and $|\phi^{\E}_0\ra \in \HH_{\E}$ \cite{foot-ips}.
-In fact, this type of initial state is often considered in the decoherence theory.
+According to our experiences obtained in labs, the existence of a definite property (not its concrete values) of a measuring apparatus has certain type of initial-condition independence.
+Here, we should be careful due to the time-reversal symmetry of Schr\"{o}dinger equation, which implies that decoherence can not happen within a finite time period for all initial conditions.
+Since increasing of off-diagonal elements of the reduced density matrix is usually related to some coherence possessed by the initial vector, in order to determine R-observable, we may consider initially-uncorrelated states, which are described by direct products of vectors in the Hilbert spaces of $\R$ and $\E$, respectively, namely, $|\Psi(0)\ra =|\psi^{\R}_0\ra |\phi^{\E}_0\ra$ with $|\psi^{\R}_0\ra \in \HH_{\R}$ and $|\phi^{\E}_0\ra \in \HH_{\E}$ \cite{foot-ips}.
+In fact, this is the type of initial condition often considered in decoherence theory.